 MPs gathered in Westminster Hall today, September 11, to debate the urgent need for the regulation of non-surgical cosmetic treatments.

 Thomas said, “Each year, more people undergo these treatments, and each year, more are left vulnerable to devastating complications because of a systematic failure in our legal system.
-The statistics paint an indisputable picture without raising the baseline minimum level of clinical standards, millions across the country will continue to suffer, and some will pay with their lives.”
+The statistics paint an indisputable picture.
+Without raising the baseline minimum level of clinical standards, millions across the country will continue to suffer, and some will pay with their lives.”

 He touched on wider societal issues that are related to this debate, including negative body image, eating disorders and the mental health impacts of beauty advertising, suggesting that these should be considered part of the broader legislative conversation.